 Communications and Development Associate

 Emily joined the FarmLink team as the Administrative Associate in July 2018 shortly after graduating from UC Santa Cruz with a degree in Economics.
-Previously she worked as the Operations Director at the UCSC Student Volunteer Center.
-There she worked on various projects aligned with environmental and social justice.
-Most notably leading a student group learning about sustainable food systems in New Orleans, Louisiana where they learned about creating sustainable food systems within an urban environment.
-Emily is very excited to be apart of the FarmLink team.
+While at UCSC, they worked as the Operations Director at the UCSC Student Volunteer Center working on various projects aligned with environmental and social justice such as co-leading a student group learning about sustainable food systems in New Orleans, Louisiana.

 Jane joined California FarmLink in May 2019 with more than 25 years in the finance industry in Monterey County.
 Jane was born and raised in Salinas and worked closely with her mother, one of the founders of a local non-profit that provided financing and technical assistance to small growers.
 It was here that her desire was sparked to reach out and help others achieve their dreams and goals through financing.

 During childhood her family was part of a farming cooperative where she learned the value of hard work in agriculture as the family worked on the farm while not in school.
 Over the years she has worked for many local community banks concentrating on government-guaranteed lending such as Small Business Administration, USDA Farm Service Agency as well as California Coastal Rural Development Corporation.
 Jane attended Hartnell College in Salinas and received an Associate in Science in Business Administration for Transfer degree along with an Associate’s degree in Liberal Arts, Sociology & Social Sciences.

 Jane is fluent in Spanish and has many years of experience working with small business owners.
 Jane remained interested in the financial services industry, and when the career opportunity with FarmLink became available, she was impressed by its mission and the opportunity to once again work closely assisting the farming community.